CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 ### Batched Points

-Points that make up distinct sections of the point cloud may be batched together using the `BATCH_ID` semantic.
-For example, the points that make up a door in a house will all be assigned the same `BATCH_ID`, whereas points that make up a window will be assigned a different `BATCH_ID`.
+Points that make up distinct features of the point cloud may be batched together using the `BATCH_ID` semantic.
+For example, the points that make up a door in a house would all be assigned the same `BATCH_ID`, whereas points that make up a window would be assigned a different `BATCH_ID`.
-This is useful for styling and storing metadata for individual sections rather than individual points.
+This is useful for per-object picking and storing application-specific metadata for declarative styling and application-specific use cases such as populating a UI or issuing a REST API request on a per-object instead of per-point basis.

 The `BATCH_ID` semantic may have a `componentType` of `UNSIGNED_BYTE`, `UNSIGNED_SHORT`, or `UNSIGNED_INT`.
 When `componentType` is not present, `UNSIGNED_SHORT` is used.
 The global semantic `BATCH_LENGTH` defines the number of unique `batchId` values, similar to the `batchLength` field in the [Batched 3D Model](./Batched3DModel/README.md) header.

 ### Examples